smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - Monitoring covers distributed application.

 #### Cluster Registration
-s micro-service exposes RESTful API.
-One can register Cluster providers and clusters of those providers via these APIs.
-After preparation of edge clusters and cloud clusters which can be any kubernetes clusters, user can onboard those clusters to EMCO by creating a Cluster Provider and then adding Clusters to the Cluster Provider.
-After cluster providers creation, the KubeConfig files of edge and cloud clusters should be provided to EMCO as part of the multi-part POST call to the Cluster API.
+A micro-service exposes RESTful API.
+User can register Cluster providers and clusters of those providers via these APIs.
+After preparing edge clusters and cloud clusters, which can be any kubernetes* clusters, user can onboard those clusters to EMCO by creating a Cluster Provider and then adding Clusters to the Cluster Provider.
+After cluster providers are created, the KubeConfig files of edge and cloud clusters should be provided to EMCO as part of the multi-part POST call to the Cluster API.

-Additionally, once a Cluster is created, labels and key value pairs may be added to the Cluster via the EMCO API.
+Additionally, after a Cluster is created, labels and key value pairs can be added to the Cluster via the EMCO API.
 Clusters can be specified by label when preparing placement intents.
-> **NOTE**: The cluster provider is somebody who owns clusters and registers them to EMCO.
-If an Enterprise has clusters from say AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
+> **NOTE**: The cluster provider is someone who owns clusters and registers them to EMCO.
+If an Enterprise has clusters, for example from AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
 AWS is not the provider.
-Here, the provider is somebody who owns clusters and registers them here.
+Here, the provider is someone who owns clusters and registers them here.
 Since, AWS does not register their clusters here, AWS is not considered as Cluster provider in this context.

 #### Distributed Application Scheduler
 The distributed application scheduler microservice provides functionalities:
-- Project Management provides multi-tenancy in the application from a user perspective
+- Project Management provides multi-tenancy in the application from a user perspective.
-- Composite App Management  manages composite apps that are collections of Helm Charts one per application
+- Composite App Management manages composite apps that are collections of Helm Charts, one per application.
-- Composite Profile Management  manages composite profiles that are collections of profile one per application
+- Composite Profile Management manages composite profiles that are collections of profile, one per application.
-- Deployment Intent Group Management manages Intents for composite Applications
+- Deployment Intent Group Management manages Intents for composite applications.
 - Controller Registration manages placement and action controller registration, priorities etc.
-- Status Notifier framework allows user to get on-demand status updates or notifications on status updates
+- Status Notifier framework allows user to get on-demand status updates or notifications on status updates.
-- Scheduler
+- Scheduler:
-  - Placement Controllers: Generic Placement Controller
+  - Placement Controllers: Generic Placement Controller.
-  - Action Controllers
+  - Action Controllers.

 #### Network Configuration Management
-The network configuratin management (NCM) microservice provides functionalities:
+The network configuration management (NCM) microservice provides functionalities:
 - Provider Network Management to create provider networks
 - Virtual Network Management to create dynamic virtual networks
 - Controller Registration manages network plugin controllers, priorities etc.